MonashAPS/cq23-game-server/docs/bots_and_submissions/starting_your_code.md

 This will create a folder for your player.
 Refer to the `README.md` file in the folder for more information about how you can develop your player from there.

+Once you have the base source code, you can run the game.
+Go to [Running Your Code](running_your_code.md) for more information.